rohatdgnr/rohatdgnr/README.md

 I am Rohat Doğaner.It's truly impressive that you have a solid foundation in electronic communication technology and a passionate interest in software development!
 I commend your efforts in advancing yourself through education, particularly in gaining experience in technologies like Java, Spring-Boot, and SQL through Patika.dev.
 Additionally, your commitment to continuous learning and staying updated with the latest advancements is crucial for a successful career.

 Your active involvement in the software realm and effective participation in projects are highly valuable.
-This not only facilitates your personal growth but also strengthens your collaboration skills and communication abilities.
+This not only facilitates your personal growth but also strengthens your collaboration skills and communication abilities..

 Your career goals are clear and inspiring.
 Striving to specialize in software development and contribute to the industry with your electronic knowledge lays a strong foundation for achieving your aspirations.
 Your excitement to engage in innovative projects and devise creative solutions serves as a powerful motivator driving you towards success..